 4. Spend the second third interacting with what you read – Prayerfully look back at what you’ve just read.
 Depending on your time, pick one or more things to look for in the passage.
 For instance, ask God to show you what characteristics it reveals about Him or what truths it teaches about salvation or spiritual growth.
 (See this post for more about observing a text.)
 You don’t have to see EVERYTHING that’s there to gain spiritual insight.
 Simply take advantage of the time you have.
 OPTION: You could also spend several days in the same passage, rereading each day during the first third and spending the second third observing in another category.)

 5. Spend the last third talking about it to God – God wants to take the spiritual knowledge and insight you gained from reading His Word and apply it to your life.
 Ask Him what that should look like.
 Ask Him for clarity about things you didn’t understand.
 Ask Him to give you wisdom and clear direction for your day.
 Ask Him how you should respond to His truths.
-(This post gives tips for asking God to help you respond to His Word.)
+(For help applying God’s Word see “4 Ways to Apply Scripture” and “5 Probing Questions to Help You Meditate on Scripture.”)

 Yes, more time reading and studying God’s Word is always beneficial.
 BUT… every minute is valuable.
 This basic format can be used if you have 10 minutes or 100 minutes.
 Just spend whatever time you have in God’s Word.